 Home Detention and/or Electronic Home Monitoring

-A major alternative to incarceration, and in compliance with probation.
+Home detention is a major alternative to incarceration and in compliance with probation.
 One must remain at home, monitored by an electronic ankle bracelet.
 In some cases, when approved by the court, individuals are able to leave their home for tasks such as work.
 This can also include a breath machine at your home or a bracelet that automatically tests for alcohol in your sweat.

 Multiple Offender DUI Program (MOD or MOPS)